-TikTok CEO: Facebook Is Making 'CopyCat' Service 'Disguised As Patriotism'
+TikTok CEO: Facebook Is Making 'Copycat' Service 'Disguised As Patriotism'

 The CEO of TikTok, the popular app for sharing short-form videos, is attacking Facebook for planning the launch of a "copycat" product, accusing the social media giant of trying to smear TikTok and put it out of business in the U.S.